How to Clean Solar Panels Yourself: Save Money in 2023

 Similarly, the presence of birds may experience more frequent bird droppings on the territories of the presence of the birds, such as coastal areas or bodies near the water.

-In addition, places with trees company, such as large vegetable areas, may require more regular cleaning.
+In addition, places with tree companies, such as large vegetable areas, may require more regular cleaning.

 It is important to consider these factors and adjust the cleaning frequency accordingly to ensure the best performance of solar panels.